 Despite the size and scope, vast differences in products offered, line of business or the number of employees, the same principle applies to all companies.
-If your business is growing, ERP will effectively support how you manage and control your day-to-day tasks.
+If your business is growing, ERP solutions will effectively support how you manage and control your day-to-day tasks.
 Simply put, an ERP solution contributes to growth and enables a company to react more quickly to changes in market demand and as a result, become more successful.

 But as your company grows, sales are on the rise, new employees come on board, and you’re slowly losing a sense of where you put those unpaid invoices, your software systems are no longer doing their job.